ehgp/realtime_crypto_arbitrage_bot/_sources/getting_started.md.txt

 minimum_perc_tri_arb_profit: 0.1
 ```

+2. If using Kucoin in production check the comment in line 168 in kucoinlive.py to enable private session.

+## Usage

-To use docker you must have docker desktop available with docker compose:
+* To use docker you must have docker desktop available with docker compose and fill out credentials in .env:

-You can use either pipenv or your base python installation (default is requirements):<br>
+* You can use either pipenv or your base python installation (default is requirements):<br>
 Pipenv:<br>
 pipenv install<br>
-pipenv run python live.py
+pipenv run python main.py

 Requirements:<br>
 pip install -r requirements.txt<br>
-python live.py
+python main.py

 ## Authors